Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Live Agent Handovers

-Indicates the number of handovers.
-The handover occurs when a virtual agent transfers the conversation to a human agent.
-Multiple handovers may occur during a session.
+This overview shows the number of handovers.
+A handover occurs when an AI Agent transfers the conversation to a human agent, this can happen multiple times during a session.

 Source table: